melisstuniewicz9/cts-4010-melissa/project-log.md

     * The walk there is long (by student standards)
 * Lack of proper sidewalk (had to walk quite a ways distance on uneven grass)

-#### What is currently being done to draw awareness to the Arboretum
+#### What is currently being done to draw awareness to the Arboretum?
 * Social media presence with 9k+ followers, surprisingly low engagement
 * Most events / activities being run are not ones that the average undergraduate students would attend
     * Tree and plant identification